Jacob-Spiegel/GlauconiteFilter/tutorial/TUTORIAL.md

 conda install -c rdkit rdkit
 ```

-We use the following RDKit sub-libraries in GlauconiteFilterer:
+We use the following RDKit sub-libraries in GlauconiteFilter:

 ```python
 import rdkit